That’s how long the average home burglary takes.

 The first place to check?
 Under the mattress!
 Almost everyone hides something there.
 Although it’s a relatively safe place while you’re asleep, during waking hours it’s extremely vulnerable.
 It only takes a few seconds to check!

 Your medicine cabinet is attractive for its own reasons.
 Burglars can make a quick buck from any interesting looking prescription drugs on the black market.
-This is something most people don’t think about, making the bathroom a seemingly unlikely spot for burglars to look.
+This is something most people don’t think about, which makes the bathroom an unlikely spot for burglars to look.
 Imagine your intruder’s delight as he not only finds Granny’s pain medication, but also her diamond brooch tucked away in there.
 Jackpot!
 Burglars taking medications for themselves is also not uncommon.

 Living Room: drawers and in plain sight